kvdufresne/openknowledgecenter/thinking.md

 handle: Thinking
 ---

-# Thinking

-## Things we are writing and researching
+# Things we are writing and researching

 Micah's ["Defining Social Impact"](https://medium.com/accelerating-the-social-impact-of-research/defining-social-impact-1a68a18f5314)
 "I’m doing quite a bit of reading about social or societal impact connected to open science.
 The easiest starting point, and one that is not uncommon, is the UN’s Sustainable Development Goals (SDGs).
 The SDGs are the clearest outline of the wicked problems facing humanity, and offer helpful hooks on which to hang our collective work.